engswee/flashpipe/README.md

 For details on using _FlashPipe_, visit the [GitHub Pages documentation site](https://engswee.github.io/flashpipe/).

+### Analytics

+_FlashPipe_ collects anonymous usage analytics to help guide ongoing development and improve the tool.
+No personal or user-identifiable information is collected.
+Analytics collection is always enabled and not optional.
+By using _FlashPipe_, you consent to this data collection.
+If you have concerns, you are encouraged to review the implementation.
+If you do not agree, please refrain from using the tool.

 ### Examples Repository
 The following repository on GitHub provides examples of different use cases of _FlashPipe_.